-Generally what happens is authors hop onto social and share whatever comes to mind, which creates a somewhat erratic presence and, invariably, lowers your engagement.
+Generally what happens is that authors hop onto social and share whatever comes to mind, which creates a somewhat erratic presence and, invariably, lowers your engagement.
 What you’re attempting to do here is set your reader expectations by pre-plotting your pathways and the things you share.

 This doesn’t mean that you’re always tied to just four talking points, but to get started and kick this into high gear, you’re better off staying on track.

 And, by staying consistent to your messaging and your posting topics and schedule, you’ll build a reader/follower base much more quickly than you would if you just got onto social media in a haphazard way or if you posted too much one day and then nothing at all for a week.
 Most of what happens on social media falls into one of those two scenarios.